holidaycheck/tech-blog/_posts/2019-06-18-questions-every-unit-test-should-answer.md

 });
 ```

 Why is this endpoint called?
-Why does the payload look like it looks?
-Again, questions left unanswered and we don't know what is this test actually testing.
+Why does the payload look like it does?
+Again, questions left unanswered, and we don’t know what this test is actually testing.

 How about: